Blotch3D/Blotch3D/README.md

 -   Override all steps in the drawing of each sprite.

--   You can give the user easy control over all aspects of the camera (zoom, pan, truck, dolly, rotate, etc.).
+-   Easily give the user control over all aspects of the camera (zoom, pan, truck, dolly, rotate, etc.).

 -   Easily control all aspects of the camera programmatically.